I hardly knew my grandfather.

 The Dhobi Ghat, Mumbai’s open-air laundromat, full of washers working hard on their clothes.

 Anyways, back to the albums.
 Knowing of my passion for the country, they saved for me the one with the photos of India.
 It is an old album of 20 by 30 cm of brown cardboard with one big black and white photo on each page.
-They are mostly landscapes and people going on in their routines (no selfies then) except for one of my grandpa on an elephant.
+They are mostly landscapes and people going on in their routines (no selfies then) except for one, of my grandpa on an elephant.
 He was 52 at the time.

 But also, they found his travel diary.
 My grandfather had very precious calligraphy, very 19the century, with all the letters perfectly delineated but this is the funny thing: he wrote it on an agenda of 1954 where each page covers two days, so to be able to write all the events of the day in half a page he wrote with really diminutive letters which makes the reading very, very hard.
-So, there was no much place for thoughts and reflections, just the details of places visited, things done.
+So, there was no much place for thoughts and reflections, just the details of places visited and the things done.

 He spent twelve days in India, from January 22nd to February 4th 1954 (later in the 60’s he would go back with my grandmother) and during those days he visited Delhi, Mathura, Agra, Fatehpur, Jaipur, Varanasi, Calcutta, and Darjeeling.
 Obviously, at some point, he fell ill and had to stay in his room.